trbaxter/fractional-calculus-computation-api/README.md

 <!-- @formatter:off -->
 # Fractional Calculus Computation API

-This is a Java-based API that can produce expressions for derivatives and integrals of user-submitted expressions of integer or fractional order.
+This is a Java-based API that can produce expressions for derivatives or integrals of user-submitted polynomial expressions using integer or fractional operational orders.

 <br />